 Find Sanctuary.
 Make Art.

-The C. Eric Lincoln Fellowship is a semester-long program that 1) provides funding to an undergraduate for a sacred art project and 2) invites the fellow to broaden the reach of artistic expression at the Duke University Chapel.
-Applicants must be active undergraduates in good standing in Trinity College or the Pratt School of Engineering.
-The fellowship runs the length of the Spring 2018 semester.
-The Lincoln Fellow is expected to produce a visual art exhibit to be displayed in Duke Chapel in April of 2018.
+The C. Eric Lincoln Fellowship is a competitive award that 1) provides funding to an undergraduate or graduate student to complete a sacred art project, 2) invites the fellow to broaden the reach of artistic expression at Duke Chapel, and 3) reflects on the work and legacy of Duke scholar C. Eric Lincoln.
+Applicants must be active students in good standing with their respective schools.
+Applicants can come from any religious or spiritual background.
+The fellowship runs the length of the Spring 2023 semester.
+Application deadline has been extended to Monday, December 5, 2022.

 This fellowship is named in honor of the late C. Eric Lincoln, who was a professor of religion and culture at Duke University from 1976 to 1993.
 His work is internationally recognized as an authority on the sociology of religion as it relates to race and ethnicity in the United States.
 His life of ministry models both the academic integrity and faith formation the Chapel’s student ministry also attempts to embody.

 - Express artistic creativity